bionicles/MolecularNodes/README.md

 ## Citation

-A paper has not yet been published on the addon, but if you use it in your academic work you can site it from Zenodo:
+A paper has not yet been published on the addon, but if you use it in your academic work you can cite it from Zenodo:

 [![](https://zenodo.org/badge/485261976.svg)](https://zenodo.org/badge/latestdoi/485261976)